MileHacker Logo

 Metro Navigation

-Metro maps are present at stations and online.
+Metro maps are be in attendance at stations and online.
 Important interchange stations include Imam Khomeini Square, Darvazeh Dowlat, and Brewtr-e Shahr.

 Ticketing System